morganpartee/embedme/README.md

 Embedme is a python module that allows you to easily use embeddings from text fields with OpenAI's Embedding API and store them in a local folder.

+It's like a lazy version of pinecone - Numpy is actually pretty fast for embeddings stuff at smaller scale, why overthink stuff?
+We store the data and vectors as json and build the numpy array before you search (and store it until you add more)

 ## Installation

 To install Embedme, you can use pip: